AlphaHasher/obsidian-remove-links/README.md

 # Hyperlink Removal Plugin

-- Simple and lightweight plugin for [Obsidian](https://obsidian.md/) to remove hyperlinks from either selections or the entire file.
+- Simple and lightweight plugin for [Obsidian](https://obsidian.md/) to remove hyperlinks and wikilinks from either selections or the entire file.

 ## Right in the Context Menu!